Questions about the Foundation

 To what extent is the Hilton family involved in the Foundation?

 As per the Foundation’s articles of incorporation, direct descendants of Conrad Hilton constitute a majority of the board.
-Currently serving on the board are five third-generation family members (Conrad N. Hilton III, Hawley Hilton McAuliffe, Michael O. Hilton, Steven M. Hilton, and William B. Hilton, Jr.).
+Currently serving on the board are five family members (Conrad N. Hilton III, Hawley Hilton McAuliffe, Linda Hilton, Michael O. Hilton and Justin McAuliffe).

 Steven M. Hilton joined our staff in 1983, serving in a variety of roles with increasing responsibility and ending his full-time tenure as president and chief executive officer of the Foundation at the end of 2015.
 Despite retiring from his day-to-day responsibilities, he remains involved in the governance of the Foundation as chairman of the board of directors.
 A number of other family members participate in Generations in Giving, a program we launched to cultivate the philanthropic spirit among successive generations of Hilton family members and prepare them for board service.